 Some Autoantibodies May Be Natural

-The B cells that produce antibodies start out in the blood marrow and mature in the spleen, a small organ tucked up under the stomach.
+The B cells that produce antibodies start out in the blood marrow and mature in the spleen, a small organ tucked up under the stomach, after which they can become activated as part of an immune response elsewhere in the body.
 B cells that might react to the body’s own tissues generally don’t make it into circulation, but some do slip through.
 For this reason, it isn’t unusual for healthy people to have some “natural” autoantibodies in their blood.
-(Source)
+It is thought that natural autoantibodies are present from birth.
+(Source, Source)

 What's the Connection Between Autoantibodies and Autoimmune Diseases?

 Autoimmune disease is a general term used to describe any condition in which the immune system attacks and destroys healthy cells in the body by mistake.
-This can affect any tissue or organ in the body, including the skin, joints, blood vessels, muscles, and the nervous system.
+This can affect any tissue or organ in the body, including the skin, joints, blood vessels, muscles, and nervous system.

-Many autoimmune diseases associated with autoantibodies in the blood are long-term and chronic.
+Many autoimmune diseases associated with autoantibodies in the blood are long term and chronic.
 There may be a relationship between the amount of autoantibodies detected in the blood and the severity of the autoimmune disease.
 In some autoimmune diseases, such as type 1 diabetes and thyroiditis, autoantibodies may be detected years before any symptoms appear.
-(Source)
+(Source

 How Can Testing for Autoantibodies Be Helpful?